fastenhealth/docs/dashboard/where_clause.md

 ---
 layout: default
-title: Where Clause - FHIR Search API
+title: Where Clause
 parent: Query Syntax
 grand_parent: Dashboard
 nav_order: 3
 ---

-# Query Syntax - FHIR Search API
+# Where Clause - FHIR Search API

 The `where` clause syntax for Fasten Dashboard Widgets is based on the official [FHIR Search API syntax](http://hl7.org/fhir/R4/search.html) with some modifications.